adl/hoaf/README.md

 - `state-acc` hints that the automaton uses only state-based acceptance specifications
 - `trans-acc` hints that the automaton uses only transition-based acceptance specifications
 - `univ-branch` hints that the automaton uses universal branching for at least one transition or for the initial state
-- `no-univ-branch` hints that the automaton does not uses universal branching
+- `no-univ-branch` hints that the automaton does not uses universal branching (this property is obsolete: since version 1.1, it is replaced by `!univ-branch`)
 - `deterministic` hints that the automaton is deterministic, i.e., it has at most one initial state and the outgoing transitions of each state have disjoint labels (this also applies in the presence of universal branching)
 - `complete` hints that the automaton is complete, i.e., it has at least one state and the transition function is total
 - `unambiguous` hints that the automaton is unambiguous, i.e., for each word there is at most one accepting run of the automaton (this also applies in the presence of universal branching)